What Do You Mean by Consent in Business Regulation

 Unilateral mistakes often happen when a contractor submits an incorrect bid for a public contract.
 If such a bid is agreed upon, the contractor will be allowed to get out of the contract only if the contract has not been acted out or if the other party can be placed in the position they were in before agreeing to the contract.

-If you need help with consent in business law, you can post your legal need on UpCounsel's marketplace.
+If you need help with what do you mean by consent in business regulation, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.